Date: Thu, 8 Mar 2001 09:00:47 -1000

 I've been working at Haleakala National Park for about 5 months, but my job never gets me into the back country so I have to go on my own.
 Last week I went into the "crater" with another ranger on his back-country patrol.
 The plan was simple: he'll take me to the secret places he knows about and I'll show him the secret places I have discovered.

 We started from the Halemau'u trailhead (elev 8000 ft.) about 6 miles up from Park HQ.
-Next time you go to Haleakala be aware that you pass no fewer than 5 lava tubes all within spitting distance of the road between the entrance station and Halemau'u.
-(Don't bother looking, you'll never find them unless you know where the are.)
-These tubes are fairly small but have some interesting history.
+Next time you go to Haleakala, be aware that you pass no fewer than 5 lava tubes all within spitting distance of the road between the entrance station and Halemau'u.
 When the road was built by the CCC in the 30's, the workers apparently used these little caves for shelters.
 There are remnants of dynamite boxes and other debris left behind.
 One has some petroglyphs which are believed to be pre-European.

 The old Halemau'u trail dropped steeply to the crater floor in a series of short switch backs.
-The footing was rough since the trail was rocky and ummaintained.
-About half way down we came the old landslide area.
+About half way down we came to the old landslide area.
 A huge, deep gouge cut into the crater wall and took most of the lower switch-backs with it.
-From here we just cut straight down the the steep cliff and were soon at the crater floor.
-Total distance from the parking lot to the crater floor on the new Halemau'u is 2.8 miles, the old Halemau'u: about 1 mile!
-At the crater floor we picked up a faint trail through a grassy area and in few minutes came to the gate at the bottom of the new Halemau'u.
+From here we just cut straight down the steep cliff and were soon at the crater floor.
+Total distance from the parking lot to the crater floor on the new Halemau'u is 2.8 miles; on the old trail, it's only about 1 mile!